 How often PhD students see you in a timetabled group meeting: At least once a fortnight

-Other research groups that PhD students will have the opportunity to frequently interact with: The main supervisor shares a lab with the Parmeggiani group that works on protein-related synthetic biology and we have joint lab group meetings several times each year.
-The main supervisor also works closely with the Marucci and Grierson labs on whole cell modelling and interactions may be possible if the project moves in that direction.
+Other research groups that PhD students will have the opportunity to frequently interact with: The main supervisor works closely with the Marucci and Grierson labs on whole cell modelling and interactions may be possible if the project moves in that direction.

-How often you meet with your PhD students 1-1 formally outside of group meetings (i.e. meetings of >30 minutes): At least once a fortnight; In person.
+How often you meet with your PhD students 1-1 formally outside of group meetings (i.e. meetings of >30 minutes): At least once a fortnight; mixture of virtual and in person.

 Expected working pattern (based on a full-time student): At least within core hours (10–4) and other times to be managed around this.